sebastianspicker/cs2-opt/README.md

 A working tree for cs2-opt with an evolving implementation history.

 ## Overview
-cs2-opt is moving through bootstrap push work.
+cs2-opt tracks the practical state of the current maintenance pass.

 ## Status
-Working state: bootstrap.
+Project phase: bootstrap.

 ## Usage
-- Made the the main flow assumptions easier to check later.
+- Made the powershell assumptions easier to check later.